Australia

 Some other areas of concern

-The guidance also highlights other areas of concern which on their own account will bring IPPs profit sharing arrangements into ATO focus, including Division 7A loans and section 100A (reimbursement arrangements).
-For firms, service trust arrangements and the valuation of goodwill on entry/exit of IPPs are also focus areas.
+The guidance also highlights other areas of concern that may bring IPPs’ profit-sharing arrangements into the ATO’s focus, including Division 7A loans and Section 100A (reimbursement arrangements) distributions.
+Further, service trust arrangements and the valuation of goodwill on entry/exit of IPPs are always focus areas for the ATO.

-One of the biggest criticisms of the PCG is that the ATO does not provide any real legal justification for its views.
-The ATO acknowledges that the PCG is a risk assessment tool and not a statement of the law.
-Importantly, that does not make the ATO’s view wrong, it may well be upheld by a court in the future, but it does highlight a practical problem facing taxpayers who fall within the scope of the PCG.
+One of the biggest criticisms of the Practical Compliance Guidance was that the ATO did not provide any real legal justification for its views.
+The ATO acknowledged that the PCG is a risk assessment tool and not a statement of the law.
+Importantly, that does not make the ATO’s view wrong as it may well be upheld by a court in the future.
+However, it does highlight a practical problem facing taxpayers who fall within the scope of the PCG.

 An alternative strategy is for an IPP to follow the law as it currently stands, even if this results in an ‘Amber’ or ‘Red’ risk rating.
 The challenge with this approach is that the additional compliance costs to deal with an ATO review may exceed the tax savings that are achieved.